Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/00-command-line-intro.md

 Usually messing up with this varialbe could lead to broken interactive shell.
 It is not permanent, unless messing with them in your `.bashrc`.

 **Exercise** :
-- try to break your interactive shell by corrupting PATH (not in the `.bashrch`)
+- try to break your interactive shell by corrupting PATH (not in the `.bashrc`)
 - try to personalize your shell using `PS1`variable
 ### History